nikvdp/neomux/README.md

   ...select all files and yank to the `@"` register with `ggVGy`... vp | xargs rm  #
   ```
+-->

 # Customization

-Neomux comes with a sane (to me) set of defaults, but it's meant to get out of your way,
+Neomux comes with a sane set of defaults, but it's meant to get out of your
-so much of it's behavior is configurable.
+way, so much of it's behavior is configurable.

-Configure neomux by setting any of these variables in your `vimrc` / `init.vim`:
+Configure neomux by setting any of these variables in your `.vimrc` / `init.vim`:

 ### Key bindings: